-On October 5, 2018, President Trump signed the Better Utilization of Investments Leading to Development (BUILD) Act into law – landmark legislation that will soon reform and strengthen U.S. development finance capabilities into a new federal agency to help address development challenges and foreign policy priorities of the United States.
+On October 5, 2018, President Trump signed the Better Utilization of Investments Leading to Development (BUILD) Act into law—landmark legislation that reformed and strengthened U.S. development finance capabilities into a new federal agency to help address development challenges and foreign policy priorities of the United States.

 DFC's work takes a Triple Aim approach as our investments focus on impactful global development, advancing U.S. foreign policy, and generating returns for American taxpayers.